Jaime is a geology enthusiast who has studied earth science at Wayne State University

 Carnelian is a type of chalcedony, distinguished from other chalcedony by its vivid, fiery hues.
 When chalcedony forms with impurities of iron, a reddish metal, the chalcedony takes on the signature warm tint of carnelian.
 Carnelian ranges in color from a light milky orange to dark, rich crimson colors which appear almost black.
-The color of the specimen is determined by it's iron concentration, a higher concentration of iron particles will result in a darker, redder carnelian.
+The color of the specimen is determined by its iron concentration, a higher concentration of iron particles will result in a darker, redder carnelian.
 Lower amounts of iron will produce a pastel orange specimen.
-Carnelian (SiO₂) is a silicate, a common mineral group which makes up 95% of the Earth’s crust.
+Carnelian (SiO₂) is a silicate, a common mineral group that makes up 95% of the Earth’s crust.

 Luster and Translucency

 Luster is used by geologists to categorize and classify minerals.
 The luster of a mineral refers to the way light reacts with the mineral.
 The luster of carnelian is described as greasy or silky, meaning that it shines in the light to appear greased.

 Minerals are often categorized as translucent or opaque, meaning that they are tested to see if light can travel through the substance.
 Carnelian is a translucent mineral, meaning that light can travel through it like it might a stained-glass window.
 Some specimens may be cloudier, and almost opaque.
 An opaque mineral blocks any light from passing through it.

 Many ancient cultures put stock in the mystical properties of carnelian, including the ancient Greeks.
 The Greeks believed that carnelian was a stone of true love; small talisman carvings of deities such as Cupid and Psyche have been found carved from the stone.
 They also prescribed the use of carnelian for strengthening the teeth, curing diseases the nervous system, and reducing fevers.